Luk-kar/Resize-Elements-PS-toolset/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/Lukkar90/UI-Photoshop-toolSet/tree/master) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Lukkar90/UI-Photoshop-toolSet/tree/master) for details on our code of conduct, and the process for submitting pull requests to us

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) for versioning

 ## Authors